-Hollywood is another section of town with plenty of street art.
-You’ll usually find portraits of celebrities plastered on walls and other colorful artistic expressions.
+Hollywood is another section of town with plenty of street art and murals.
+Colorful and artistic portraits of celebrities and Hollywood life is plastered on walls, buildings, and poles.
 The area around Hollywood Blvd has undergone a major renovation.
 There are still plenty of kooks and characters walking around.
 Most are pretty tame but it always pays to be careful.

 San Fernando Valley Street Art

-The SFV has been my home for decades.
-For many years I lived in the North-Western end of the Valley and now I live in Burbank, near Toluca Lake.
-The valley was once filled with citrus groves and other agriculture but became a bedroom community after WWII.
-Even still, it’s very diverse.
+I lived in the SFV for decades in the North-Western end of the Valley and in Burbank, near Toluca Lake.
+The valley was once filled with citrus groves and farms but became a bedroom community after WWII.
+As suburban as it is, it’s very diverse.

-We have a large Hispanic population from Mexico and Central America, but also large numbers of immigrants from Korea, India, China, Israel, Vietnam, Thailand, and Armenia.
+The valley has a large Hispanic population from Mexico and Central America, but also many immigrants from Korea, India, China, Israel, Vietnam, Thailand, and Armenia.
 Each nationality brings its own forms of art, food, and culture.